Environmental policy of India

-Environment policies of the Government of India includes legislations related to environment.
+Environment policies of the Government of India include legislations related to environment.

 In the Directive Principles of State Policy, Article 48A says "the state shall endeavour to protect and improve the environment and to safeguard the forests and wildlife of the country"; Article 51-A states that "it shall be the duty of every citizen of India to protect and improve the natural environment including forests, lakes, rivers and wildlife and to have compassion for living creatures."

 India is one of the parties of the Convention on Biological Diversity (CBD) treaty.
 Prior to the CBD, India had different laws to govern the environment.
 The Indian Wildlife Protection Act 1972 protected the biodiversity.
 It was amended later multiple times.
 The 1988 National Forest Policy had conservation as its fundamental principle.
 In addition to these acts, the government passed the Environment (Protection) Act 1986 and Foreign Trade (Development and Regulation) Act 1992 for control of biodiversity.